Dassjon/Harvard-CS50x/README.md

 Some enemies could go straight forward for you, or if you're lucky, that was just what about to happen :3

+I've made this game thinking of making an unique experience to each player who get through.
+I hope you enjoy it :D

 If, for any reasons, there seems to be no way to continue, just click the Green Flag again please x)

 By Jordan Dassaed Garciafigueroa Godoy on January 29th 2023